Harvard University: Athletics

 Harvard College competes in the NCAA Division I Ivy League conference.
 The school fields 42 intercollegiate sports teams, more than any other college in the country.

 Harvard and the other seven Ivy League universities are prohibited from offering athletic scholarships.
 The school color is crimson.

+Fencing

+The fencing team won the 2006 NCAA team championship in men's and women's combined fencing.
+Representing Harvard Crimson, Benjamin (Benji) Ungar won Gold in the 2006 Individual Men's Épée event at the NCAA Fencing Championship, and was named Harvard Athlete of The Year.
+In 2020, the fencing program received more attention following a student admission scandal which involved former fencing coach Peter Brand accepting bribes to admit at least two sons of Maryland businessman Jie "Jack" Zhao into Harvard as members of the fencing team.